 Other ways I’ve seen this applied

 I once coached someone who always put his tax return off till the last minute.
-One June, knowing about the Zeigarnik effect, I asked him to do the smallest and simplest thing possible thing to get the task started.
+One June, knowing about the Zeigarnik effect, I asked him to do the smallest thing possible thing to get the task started.
 We decided that was simply to log in to the online submission service.
 Then, while he was there, to just do the next smallest and simplest thing possible, which we decided was to fill in the personal details page.
 I said to him to just keep doing the next smallest and simplest thing and he could leave the task unfinished any time he wanted to.

 Within the next ninety minutes, P60s and various tax information strewn over his office floor, his tax return was done.
 Twenty minutes later, they were all nicely filed away too.
 It was the first year his tax return was done in June.
 Now that happens every year.
 He’s also learned how to streamline the task with better filing.